 The V-Moda Crossfade LP over-the-ear headphones are the result of an over 4-year effort to provide music enthusiasts with quality sound, unbeatable durability and a style all their own.

-As a MASSIVE (pls see: seriously…massive) music fan that listens to a very diverse range of musical genres, I wanted to get a pair of high-end over-the-ear headphones that I could use everyday, that would also be great at noise isolation while traveling and that would deliver high-fidelity performance that would allow me to hear every note of my beloved music.
+As a big music fan that listens to a very diverse range of musical genres, I wanted to get a pair of high-end over-the-ear headphones that I could use every day, that would also be great at noise isolation while traveling and that would deliver high-fidelity performance that would allow me to hear every note of music.

-I purchased my pair of the Crossfade LP headphones through Amazon…which I recommend, as you will get them for a better price than buying directly though the V-Moda website.
+I purchased my pair of the Crossfade LP headphones through Amazon, which I recommend, as you will get them for a better price than buying directly through the V-Moda website.

 Also, on more than one occasion I have been stopped and asked about them.

-Beyond that, there is a nice combination of metal and matte finish…coupled with leather, steel and memory foam (cups & headband).
+Beyond that, there is a beautiful combination of metal and matte finish, coupled with leather, steel and memory foam (cups & headband).